Angela McGahan, Textile Artist

 Angela’s work starts with a simple design on layers of colourful, opulent fabrics.
 The work then grows organically as she cuts through the surface layers at different points and to different depths to expose the fabrics beneath.
 She likes the idea of things being slightly hidden, where one gets a glimpse of something beautiful, but is frustrated from seeing the whole thing by layers over the surface.

+She loves medieval and renaissance architecture and combining colours.
 Her work is often based on the architectural detail of Palazzo Dario, one of the Renaissance Palaces on the Grand Canal in Venice.
 She first saw it when studying art history there and the memory of its seeming fragility and ethereal beauty has remained with her.

 Education